iml130/sola/minhton/docs/glossary.md

 ## S

 **Successor node**:<br />
-A node that is found with ``FindReplacement`` is proposed to be the last node in the network (rightmost on the lowest level).
+A node that is found with ``FindReplacement`` is proposed to be the last node in the network (rightmost on the highest level).
 This node will be used to replace the [*leaving node*](#l).

 ## T